 Now it is time to decide which of these headphones are better in their set of features.
 Again, it is a close call because they are so similar.
 But in this category, we will go with M50x because there is more flexibility in its cables.
 Sadly, the cables of M40x is unwieldy and can pose problems.

-So, the winner in this category is M50x.
+So, the winner in this category is AT M50x headphones.

 3. Sound Quality